THE THIRD GUARDIAN

 Jecht scrunched her up in a big one-armed hug and a last slap on the shoulder before scooting back to his original place.

 "You touch my shoulder one more time, I'm gonna kick your butt into sometime next week!"

 Jecht's raucous laugh rang through the night, overpowering the quiet chuckles from Lord Braska.

 Auron was quiet but, dark eyes slightly narrowed, he was looking at Raiel with a measure of respect.
 Somewhere within herself she had known that the pilgrimage would fail, but she had tried anyway, even knowing that she herself would probably die in the process.
-Without the unexpected arrival of his own party today, she would have.
+Without the unexpected arrival of his own party today, she would have quickly bled to death.